brimdata/zed/docs/formats/zson.md

 "hello, world" (int32, string) ((int32,string),[int32])
 ```

-> TBD: list the ambiguous possibilities so this is clear.
-I think they are
-> float16, float32, (u)int8, (u)int16, (u)int32, and uint64 as well as union
-> values inside of union values.

 #### 3.4.5 Enum Value

 An enum type represents a symbol from a finite set of symbols